The world's charming historic piers and boardwalks

 Aleksandar Todorovic/Shutterstock

-Promenade des Anglais, Nice, France
+Now: Promenade des Anglais, Nice, France

 Some two centuries later, the historic, palm-lined promenade still spools out along the Baie des Anges, with views of the French Riviera’s distinctive blue waters.
-Uber-luxurious hotels stud the boulevard too and the walkers “taking the air” are now joined by bikers and skaters.
+Uber-luxurious hotels stud the boulevard too and the walkers 'taking the air' are now joined by bikers and skaters.
 It’s snapped on a typically buzzy afternoon in summer 2018.

-Discover the world's most charming towns and villages here
+Discover the world's most charming towns and villages

-Vetch’s Pier, Durban, South Africa
+Then: Vetch’s Pier, Durban, South Africa

-This unassuming structure in the South African city of Durban dates to the mid-19th century and is a haven for marine life.
-It’s home to one of the largest sub-tidal mussel beds in the region, as well as plenty of other colourful sea critters, who in turn attract snorkelers and fishermen.
-Though its history is long, its future is uncertain: many locals see a major redevelopment of the Durban waterfront as a threat to the landmark.
+Vetch's Pier in the South African city of Durban dates to the mid-19th century and is a haven for marine life.
+It’s home to one of the largest sub-tidal mussel beds in the region, as well as plenty of other colourful sea critters, who in turn attract snorkellers and fishermen.
+This picture dates back to 1885 and shows a general view of the coastal area as it was then, with man-made structures stretching out into the vast Indian Ocean.

 Hulton Archive/Getty Images

-Llandudno Pier, Llandudno, Wales, UK
+Then: Llandudno Pier, Llandudno, Wales, UK

 Another 19th-century confection, Llandudno Pier is a stunning feat of Edwardian and Victorian architecture, with its neat pavilions decked in coastal colours and its latticework like lace.
 It marches out into the Irish sea and its total length is 2,295 feet (700m), making it the longest pier in Wales.
 And, with its opening day dating back to 1877, it’s got age as well as beauty.